benwcaler/SpekUp/README.md

 The idea behind this project was to create a presentation tool that will provide live feedback to a presenter from the audience.
 This data can then be displayed, and analyzed to provide the presenter with actionable data to make an informed decision for the next step.

-This project was used to display my understanding/skills in full stack web development using ExpressJS, MySQL/Sequelize, NodeJS, and other technologies I had previously learned.
+This project was used to display an understanding of full stack web development using ExpressJS, MySQL/Sequelize, NodeJS, and other technologies previously learned.

 ![Book image](https://github.com/benwcaler/githubassets/blob/master/images/spekup.png?raw=true)